You’re in safe hands

 In extreme situations, such as an accident or medical emergency, we may share your personal details with the emergency services if it is essential for the preservation of life (yours or another persons’) for us to do so.
 This is the ‘vital interest’ ground for using your personal information.
 After the emergency, we will always try to inform you about how we had to use your information in that extreme situation.

 We will not unduly prioritise our interests as a charity over your interests as an individual.
 We will always balance our interests with your rights.
 We will only use personal information in a way and for a purpose that you would reasonably expect in accordance with this Policy.

-CBIT will not rent, swap or sell your personal information to other organisations for them to use in their own marketing activities.
+CBIT will not rent, swap or sell your personal information to other organisations for them to use in their own marketing or advertising activities.

 CBIT will always ask for your consent before we communicate with you for certain purposes.
 For example, we will only email or phone you about our fundraising activities if we have an accurate record of your recent and freely given consent to do so.